PublicAPIs-dev/intuit-api/docs/graphql-concepts/query.md

 ## How to create queries

-For Intuit Ecosystem API, use queries to get data for accounts, transactions, and other resources.
+For Intuit API, use queries to get data for projects, custome fields, and other resources.
 Specify the exact fields you want the server to return in the query body.

-Here's a simple query to get company information:
+Here's a simple query to read project by id:

 ```
-query getCompanyName {
+query projectManagementProject($id: ID!) {
-  company {
+  projectManagementProject(id: $id) {
-    companyName
-    companyType
+    name,
+    status
   }
 }

+Input variable:
+{
+    "id" : 123
+}
 ```
-The server will return values for the `companyName` and `companyType` fields.
+The server will return values for the `name` and `status` fields of all the projects in a company.

 Learn more about queries [from GraphQL.org](https://graphql.org/learn/queries/).